 The University has a long history of welcoming students from Indonesia.
 In the 2014/15 academic year there were 175 students from Indonesia studying at The University of Manchester.

 Our Indonesian students study a wide range of degrees across The University, from foundation-degree level (pre-undergraduate) right through to master’s and PhD degrees.

-Manchester has a very large British Muslim community as does the University.
-Muslim students can therefore be assured that we understand their needs.
-Our refectories serve halal food, we have a mosque on campus and there is an Islamic Students Society which plays an active and constructive role in the life of the University.
+Many of our students enquire about faith support at The University.
+Manchester has a very large British Muslim community as does the University, alongside many other faiths.
+Students can therefore be assured that we understand their needs.
+In particular for our Muslim students, our refectories and halls of residence serve halal food, we have a mosque on campus and the Islamic Society for students plays an active and constructive role in the life of the University.

-We are delighted to accept applications from prospective students in Indonesia who are intending to study in the UK through the Indonesia-UK DIKTI Scholarship Programme.
+We are delighted to accept applications from prospective students in Indonesia who are intending to study in the UK through either the LPDP or DIKTI scholarship programmes.

-For further details, please contact Fran Halliwell at email@example.com.
+For further details on any of the above matters, please contact Hannah Thompson at email@example.com.